AI and the Economy: Why You Are Not a Horse

 Could the UK actually capture the AI surplus through tax?

 Technically yes, politically much harder.
 The UK tax system was built to tax humans (PAYE, NI, VAT).
-Capturing AI-agent activity needs deliberate redesign - things like a compute tax, a teeth-equipped digital services tax, or an expanded sovereign wealth structure.
-Without those changes, the Treasury will see the productivity gains in the GDP figures and not see the receipts in the tax take.
+Capturing AI-agent activity needs deliberate redesign - a compute tax, a teeth-equipped digital services tax, or an expanded sovereign wealth structure.

 When does this actually happen?

 Nobody knows.
-It might be ten years, it might be thirty, it might never play out in full.
-The honest answer is that the personal-finance response (own broad capital, convert wage income while you have it) is correct under almost every scenario, including the one where AI fizzles.
-That asymmetry - cheap to be wrong, expensive to be unprepared - is the whole reason to act.
+It might be ten years, thirty, or never play out in full.
+The personal-finance response (own broad capital, convert wage income while you have it) is correct under almost every scenario, including the one where AI fizzles.
+Cheap to be wrong, expensive to be unprepared.

 Read Next